barrymac/freeplane_openai_addon/README.md

 2. Adjust settings and click "Save Changes"

 ## Prompt template
 The default prompt should be found in the add-on configuration.
 It is a good starting point for brainstorming ideas.
 You can change it to suit your needs.
-The default prompt is found in lib/defaultSystemMessages.txt here and

-Where the following variables are replaced by the add-on:
+The following variables are replaced by the add-on:
-- `${node.getText()}` is replaced by the text of the selected node
+- `$nodeContent` is replaced with the text of the selected node
+- `$siblingContents` is replaced with the sibling branches of the selected node
-- `${node.mindMap.root.text}` is replaced by the text of the root node of the mindmap
+- `$ancestorContents` is replaced with the child branches of the selected node

+- `$rootText` can also be used to ground the model in the root context of the map

-So the LLM will be asked to generate ideas related to the selected node, in the context of the root node of the mindmap.
+Using that default template LLM will be asked to generate ideas related to the selected node.

 The `node` variable is rendered by a groovy template and comes from the groovy script DSL within freeplane.
 There are probably many more useful variables that can be used, but I haven't found them yet.